TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 The vice Master of Traditions is responsible for compile the annual report and other reports related to the operation of TMEIT that the chapter or government authorities demand.

 #### 3.4.4 The Master of the Treasury (SkattMästaren)
-The Master of the Treasury is responsible for, together with the Master of Traditions, the economy of TMEIT.
+The Master of the Treasury is responsible for, together with the Master of Traditions, TMEIT's economy.

 #### 3.4.5 The Master of the Pub (PubMästaren)
 The Master of the Pub is responsible for purchasing the base range of food as well as drinks with and without alcohol, and compiling consumption stats.

-#### 3.4.6 The Master of Scrolls (SkriptMästaren)
+#### 3.4.6 The Master of Scriptures (SkriptMästaren)
-The Master of Scrolls is responsible for that meeting minutes and other important documents are adjusted, filed, and published in time according to TMEIT's rules and regulations, and record and keep secrets.
+The Master of Scriptures is responsible for that meeting minutes and other important documents are adjusted, filed, and published in time according to TMEIT's rules and regulations, and record and keep secrets.

 ### 3.5 Electing Masters
 The Masters of the coming operational year is elected at the last planned committee meeting before the chapter's election meeting.